 Acoustic Science Course and Class Descriptions

-Acoustic science programs are offered through many universities as a Master of Science or Master of Engineering in Acoustics.
+Acoustic science programs are offered through many universities, and such programs may culminate in a Master of Science or Master of Engineering in Acoustics.
 There are many divisions of acoustics that can be studied, from speech and vibrations to aeroacoustics and underwater acoustics.
-Students can focus on acoustics in music or explore man versus noise.
+Students can focus on acoustics in music or explore how humans and animals react to noise.

 In this introductory course, students study concepts and theories of acoustics, such as frequency and modes, elastic media, transmission and radiation.
 They also learn to measure noise and study plane, spherical and standing sound waves.
 Other topics may include looking at how sound is made in tubes and cavities.